bethanygardner/gender-bias-names-public/analysis/exp1_analysis_main.md

 # Model 2: Condition \* Name Gender

-Effects of Name Condition (first name, full name) and the first name’s Gender Rating (centered, positive=more feminine) on the likelihood of a SHE response, as opposed to a HE or OTHER response.
-In Experiment 1, the Last Name condition does not include any instances of the gendered first name, so it is not included here.
+Effects of Condition (first name, full name) and the first name’s Gender Rating (centered, positive=more feminine) on the likelihood of a SHE response, as opposed to a HE or OTHER response.
+In Experiment 1, the Last Name condition does not include any instances of the gendered first name, so only the First and Full Name conditions are analyzed here.
 Participant and Item are again included as random intercepts.

 ``` r
 m.namegender <- glmer(She ~ Condition * GenderRatingCentered +